 Clearly, economic development is not the solution.
 Based largely on resource exploitation or some form of industrial activity, economic development always has a negative social & ecological impact.
 Money can’t solve problems that don’t arise from poverty.
 The severe social dysfunction affecting our communities-is drug & alcohol abuse, suicide, imprisonment, disease, etc.

 It may be compounded by poverty, but are not simply the result of a lack of money.
 Instead they are the direct result of colonialism & genocide.
 This includes not only the Indian Act system & Residential Schools but also the ongoing dispossession of our ancestral lands & their destruction through economic development.

 These factors lead to loss of culture & identity, which contributes to social dysfunction & makes Natives vulnerable to assimilation.

-In the context of colonialism, there are no legitimate representatives of our peoples on any regional, national or international level.
+Conclusion In the context of colonialism, there are no legitimate representatives of our peoples on any regional, national or international level.
 The AFN & band councils are illegitimate entities existing only through the Indian Act and state funding, both of which are the result of colonization (a crime under international law).
 The main function of the AFN is to assist in developing & implementing government policies on a national level.
 Without groups such as the AFN, Canada would have far greater difficulty organizing its colonial system.
 Without the band councils it would have far greater trouble maintaining its colonial system.